CurvSurf/FindSurface-BasicDemo-iOS/README.md

 ## Overview
 This sample source code demonstrates the basic usage of FindSurface for a simple task, which attempts to search for specific geometry shapes in point cloud data.

+**NOTE:** The repositories listed below are presently inaccessible due to internal complications.
+If you have any inquiries or require further assistance in relation to this matter, please contact to support@curvsurf.com.
+We greatly appreciate your patience and understanding during this period.

-[FindSurfaceFramework](https://github.com/CurvSurf/FindSurface-iOS) is required to build the source code into a program.
-Download the framework [here](https://github.com/CurvSurf/FindSurface-iOS/releases) and refer to [here](https://github.com/CurvSurf/FindSurface-iOS/blob/master/How-to-import-FindSurface-Framework-to-your-project.md) for an instruction about how to setup your project to build it with the framework.
+[FindSurfaceFramework (unavailable)](https://github.com/CurvSurf/FindSurface-iOS) is required to build the source code into a program.
+Download the framework [here (unavailable)](https://github.com/CurvSurf/FindSurface-iOS/releases) and refer to [here (unavailable)](https://github.com/CurvSurf/FindSurface-iOS/blob/master/How-to-import-FindSurface-Framework-to-your-project.md) for an instruction about how to setup your project to build it with the framework.